 Onassis thought perhaps he could begin production of this type of cigarette on his own.
-Soon, he put his plan into action, beginning with importing the tobacco himself, and became an overnight success in the cigarette industry.
+Soon, he put his plan into action by creating an Argentine import-export company and making a fortune importing English-Turkish tobacco to Argentina.

 The lure of the shipping industry

 Having been exposed to the shipping world through his tobacco-importing business, Onassis realized that much more money could be earned if he changed his business model to that of shipping only.

 Soon after he established his first-ever shipping and trading company, known as ”Astilleros Onassis”, the Greek businessman saw his enterprise expand.